saucelabs/sauce_bindings/docs/UPCOMING_FEATURES.md

 If there is something you'd like to see that isn't on this list, please [open a ticket](https://github.com/saucelabs/sauce_bindings/issues/new).

+## Coming Soon
-* Support for end-to-end visual testing
+1. Support for end-to-end visual testing
-* Mobile automation support
+2. Mobile automation support

+## Backlog
 * Default Test Names Based on Method
 * Default Build Names Based on CI Tool
 * Methods for Session related information and updates (no need to use an HTTP Library)